garethltm/obsibrain/2024 Semester 1/COMPSCI361 - Machine Learning/Density-Based Clustering.md

 ## Density-Based Spatial [[Clustering]] with applications with [[Noise]] algorithm (DBSCAN)
 has 2 parameters:
 - $\epsilon$: distance we use to decide if another point is a "neighbour"
-- $minNeighbours$: number of neighbours needed to say a region is "dense"
+- $minNeighbours$: number of neighbours needed to say a region is "dense"![[Pasted image 20240604152658.png]]
-- If you have at least $minNeighbours$
+#### Main idea:
+- merge all neighbouring core points to form